Overview of Rhode Island Retirement Tax Friendliness

 Are other forms of retirement income taxable in Rhode Island?

-Yes.
-All other retirement income in Rhode Island is subject to the state income tax.
+Most other retirement income in Rhode Island is subject to the state income tax.
 This includes income from retirement accounts like an IRA or a 401(k).
-It also includes income from a government pension ora private pension.
+It also includes income from both government pensions and private pensions.

 Income Tax Brackets